THERAPY FOR BODY IMAGE & SELF-ESTEEM

-Serving Kitchener-Waterloo, Milton and the surrounding areas, Anchoridge Counselling wants to support you with any issues you may have surrounding body image.
+Serving Kitchener-Waterloo, Milton, Oakville, London, and the surrounding areas, Anchoridge Counselling wants to support you with any issues you may have surrounding body image and self-confidence.

 How often have you looked in the mirror and said,

-Body image problems are always symptoms of something deeper going on.
+Body image difficulties are often symptoms of something deeper going on.
 It may find its root in trauma, but it can also be the result of criticism, health challenges or the persistent conditioning viewed through mainstream culture.

 So, how do I gain confidence?